 UNRCPD’s ATT support in Timor-Leste

 As a part of UNRCPD’s efforts to support countries in the implementation of ATT, the organization concluded baseline studies to assess the national capacity of Timor-Leste to regulate conventional arms, light weapons, and small arms.
-The project was initiated on request of the Government of Timor-Leste.
+The project was initiated at the request of the Government of Timor-Leste.

 Furthermore, through the project, UNRCPD provided legal and technical assistance to the Timor-Leste government to facilitate ATT’s further implementation.
 UNRCPD consultants met with stakeholders of the Government of Timor-Leste, reviewed plans, supported the implementation of strategies, provided training, and gave recommendations on the steps to take.